ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 AAAA or A queries, but rather the address of the DNS server itself and the IP version used to transport DNS messages.

-Also in keeping with Happy Eyeballs, when DNS queries are sent a particular resolver address and do not receive responses, that address MAY be marked as penalized and queries can be sent to other DNS server addresses.
+Also in accordance with Happy Eyeballs, when DNS queries are sent to a particular resolver address and do not receive responses, that address MAY be marked as penalized and queries can be sent to other DNS server addresses.